How to Raise Money for a Family in Need: 7 Crowdfunding Tips

-You’ll need to tell potential donors why their contributions are vital to this family.
-Learn exactly how the funds will be used by the family, so you can explain how and why the support will make a difference.
+Ask if the family is comfortable with you crowdfunding on their behalf.
+You’ll need to tell potential donors why their contributions are vital to this family, so you’ll need to understand exactly how the funds will be used by the family.
+Then you’ll be able to explain how and why the support will make a difference when it comes time to write your fundraiser story.
 Take a cue from public radio stations, which do a great job of answering the “why” in their fundraising drives.
 Why is this fundraiser needed?
 What could happen if people don’t contribute?

 4. Add photos and/or videos